Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

 Deutsche Bank may execute FX transactions for its own account or for the benefit of other customers prior to execution of any trade request that a customer has placed with Deutsche Bank.
 Deutsche Bank may also engage in risk management activities prior to (sometimes referred to as “pre-hedging”) or at the same time as executing a transaction with a customer.
 These risk management activities may include trading in the same FX product or currencies, trading in correlated products or currencies, and establishing derivatives positions on any of the foregoing, and may also take account of other sources of exposure (such as market dislocations and disruptions).
 These risk management activities may also include using unexecuted trade request information (aggregated where possible) in Deutsche Bank’s pricing, as long as such usage is not intended to disadvantage a customer.
-However, unexecuted trade requests which are subject to last look controls are not used to inform Deutsche Bank’s trading, risk management activity, or in determining Deutsche Bank's pricing, during the period of operation of such controls unless Deutsche Bank has agreed with a customer that: (i) it will fill the customer’s trade request by first entering into offsetting transactions in the market; and (ii) the volume traded in the last look window will be passed on to the customer in its entirety.
+However, unexecuted trade requests which are subject to last look controls are not used to inform Deutsche Bank’s trading, for pre-hedging, in other risk management activity, or in determining Deutsche Bank's pricing, during the period of operation of such controls unless Deutsche Bank has agreed with a customer that: (i) it will fill the customer’s trade request by first entering into offsetting transactions in the market; and (ii) the volume traded in the last look window will be passed on to the customer in its entirety.

 Execution of Trade Requests